Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 The package is located at [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package]

 ### 2.)
 Microsoft.Azure.Devices.Client.PCL
-[PCL] [PCL] stands for Portable Class Library.
-This version of .NET library helps you to build cross-platform apps.
+[PCL] [PCL] Portable Class Library version of .NET library helps you to build cross-platform apps.
-For example,for bulding iOS and Android application in C# in VS 2015, use NuGet Package Manager to install latest version of **Microsoft.Azure.Devices.Client.PCL** Device SDK for Azure IoT Devices NuGet package to your project.
+For example,for bulding iOS and Android application in C# in VS 2015 using [Xamarin] [Xamarin], use NuGet Package Manager to install latest version of **Microsoft.Azure.Devices.Client.PCL** Device SDK for Azure IoT Devices NuGet package to your project.

-- The package is located at [Azure IoT Device Client PCL SDK NuGet Package] [lnk-NuGet-package_pcl]
+The package is located at [Azure IoT Device Client PCL SDK NuGet Package] [lnk-NuGet-package_pcl]

+> Currently, **Microsoft.Azure.Devices.Client.PCL** only supports HTTPS protocol.

-### Building UWP Apps
+### Building [UWP][UWP] Apps
-Just like classis desktop app, install [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package].
+Just like classic desktop app, install [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package].
 Microsoft.Azure.Devices.Client.winmd is [WinRT] [WinRT] version which will get installed via NuGet Package manager versus Microsoft.Azure.Devices.Client.dll version when you select Universal app in VS 2015.
+This is the version you need to build UWP apps.

+> Currently, **Microsoft.Azure.Devices.Client.WinRT** doesn't support MQTT protocol.

 ####  Building C# and Visual Basic UWP apps
 For building UWP, follow the same steps as you would follow if building classic .NET desktop application.